jontyrodrigues/chem-housie/README.md

 <h5> Usage </h5>

 Open the program in a web browser and use the button provided to generate a random chemical symbol, NOTE: Do not refresh the page or the page will reload and you will loose all the progress.
-The new verison with autosave feature is comping soon.
+The new verison with autosave feature is coming soon.
 This program is optimised for PC.

+<h5> V2 Update </h5>

+The new v2 version of the random symbol generator now includes an autosave feature when a symbol is generated it is automatically saved in the localstorage, so if the page closes or is refreshed the symbol will remain as is.
+To reset the game click reset button before you resetting a popup will ask you wether you want to reset or no.

+<h5> Keyboard Shortcut </h5>

+p - for symbol generator<br>
+r - reset